Plan a Microsoft Entra self-service password reset deployment

 Set Number of methods required to reset to a level appropriate to your organization.
 One requires the least friction, while two may increase your security posture.

-Note: The user must have the authentication methods configured in the Password policies and restrictions in Azure Active Directory.
+Note: The user must have the authentication methods configured in the Password policies and restrictions in Microsoft Entra ID.

 Set Require users to register when signing in to Yes.
 This setting requires users to register when signing in, ensuring that all users are protected.